KristofVandewynckel/Exquisite-corpse-Kristof-Vandewynckel/README.md

 The hut agreed to all laws and norms.
 Or so they thought.
 The day after they finished the hut a functionary  arrived.

 - As by the stistofarrest of 20 februari 2020, your milieueffectenrapport is not sufficient an your hut needs be broken down.
+"It was a cold morning,but the storm came out of nowhere.
+Everyone started desperately looking for a shelter.
+That's when I noticed a bird nest on the floor. "